duprej/ccc/raspberry.md

 # Using CAC Control Center on a Raspberry Pi

 ## Usage and performance

 I tested my Raspberry Pi Zero WH (armv6l) to act as a Wi-Fi remote access for my CAC-V5000 with the CCCpivot module.
-All is OK.
 Load average of CPU was about 0.20 and <60MB of RAM used in `htop` while communicating (without TLS and node v10.19).
 So this tiny old model (1×ARM1176JZF-S core of 1Ghz) will clearly do the job in this case.
 ![Raspi Zero](images/raspiZero.png)

 If you plan to put all modules on your Raspberry Pi, especialy future CCCweb and his database with a webserver, prefer buying a more powerfull model like the Rapsberry Pi 3 or 4 model.